Yijunmaverick/GenerativeFaceCompletion/README.md

 ```

 ## Training
 - Follow the [DCGAN](https://github.com/soumith/dcgan.torch) framework to prepare the CelebA dataset for training.
 The only differece is that the face we cropped is of size 128.
-Please modify their [crop_celebA.lua](https://github.com/soumith/dcgan.torch/blob/master/data/crop_celebA.lua) file.
+Please modify Line 10 in their [crop_celebA.lua](https://github.com/soumith/dcgan.torch/blob/master/data/crop_celebA.lua) file.

 - Download our face parsing model [Model_parsing](https://drive.google.com/open?id=0B8_MZ8a8aoSeaXlUR296TzM2NW8) and put it under ./matlab/FaceCompletion_training/model/ folder.